RackHD/docs/docs/rackhd/authentication.rst

     "authTokenSecret": "RackHDRocks!",
     "authTokenExpireIn": 86400,

-Following above configuration, the default username/password for login are set to be admin/admin123, and the token will expire 24 hours after it's generated.
+Following the above configuration, the default username/password for login are set to be admin/admin123, and the token will expire 24 hours after it's generated.

-Please follow the instruction on `Change the default password`_ if there is a need to change the default password.
+Please follow the instruction at `Change the default password`_ if there is a need to change the default password.

 Login to get a token